glondu/belenios/doc/instructions-en.md

 - verifies that the printed number of voters is correct and that the fingerprint of the voter list is correct (if she has access to this information).
 See the instructions for the election committee.

+- verifies that the file of public parts of the credentials `public_creds.txt` corresponds to the fingerprint of the public credentials displayed on the election main page, for example using one of the commands suggested [here](#hash).

 - verifies that the number of voters is equal to the number of  public credentials in `public_creds.txt`.